Saxon XV HTV: History

-The XV HTV soon proved to be expensive to maintain, particularly with regard to the drives and the hollow axles; as a result no more were procured.
+The XV HTV soon proved to be expensive to maintain, particularly concerning the drives and the hollow axles; as a result no more were procured.
 Even the usual tendency of all compound engines to sway could not be eliminated by the Klien-Lindner configuration.
 Wear and tear on the wheel tyres changed the crank settings of the driving gear.
-That meant that the synchronisation of the drive had to be constantly adjusted, in order to ensure a balanced distribution of effort.
+That meant that the synchronisation of the drive had to be constantly adjusted, to ensure a balanced distribution of effort.

 Nevertheless, the engines were successful in practice.
 They had impressive riding qualities right up to their top speed and wear and tear on the wheel flanges was low.
 The Deutsche Reichsbahn took both locomotives over as 79 001 and 79 002, but retired them by 1932.

 The serial number 79 001 was allocated from 1938 to 1947 to BLE No. 44 of the former Brunswick State Railway Company and from 1951 it was given to the former French locomotive, 1-242.TA.602, which ended up in German hands after World War II.